ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.2.5 =
+* Changed way that 'Max number of links to display per category' is queried to avoid caching issues with large databases
+* Moved some configuration fields from Advanced tab to Links tab of library configurations

 = 6.2.4 =
 * Added new sort type for links and categories, allowing users to manually order them using Simple Custom Post Order plugin (see https://wordpress.org/support/topic/link-order-update/ for setup instructions)